AishwaryaGopal12/imageprocessor/README.md

 ## Functions

-- `flipping`: This function can be used to flip the image either in the horizontal or vertical direction.
+- `flipping`: This function can be used to flip the image horizontally in black and white

 - `greyscale`: The greyscale function converts a color image into a greyscale image.